Health Information Management Schools

 A post-secondary degree is necessary to pursue a career in health information management.
 There are no specific legal requirements to pursue this career, but obtaining a degree at the undergraduate level, at minimum, is highly recommended to have access to the widest variety of job opportunities.

-Luckily several health information management programs cater to students wanting to learn more about this growing field.
+Luckily, several health information management programs cater to students wanting to learn more about this growing field.
 Most of the programs offered culminate in a bachelor of science (BS) degree, although associate’s degrees, master’s degrees, and certification programs are also available.
-To become a Registered Health Information Administrator (RHIA), a bachelor’s degree is the minimum requirement.
+A bachelor’s degree is the minimum requirement to become a registered health information administrator (RHIA).

 Here’s a list of featured on-campus health information management programs, including CAHIIM-accredited bachelor’s, certificate, and master’s degree programs.